 Apple Watch SE 2?

-Despite the fact that Apple Watch is the best watch of the year, it’s also a lot of money.
+Despite the fact that the Apple Watch is the best watch of the year, it’s also a lot of money.
 Isn’t it possible that a less expensive model may offer many of the same benefits?
 Both first-time watch wearers and those on a tighter budget may appreciate the Apple Watch SE, a $279 watch from Apple.

 This new smartwatch is set to use the latest S8 Chip, and it will be cheaper than the previous SE options.
 However, the latest information shows the watch doesn’t include an always-on display and the design features a thick bezel.

 Considering a new smartwatch?
 The Apple Watch 8 updates aren’t radical, but they’re extremely efficient.
 The new generation of Apple Watch is here to optimize your life through streamlined tech and safety features.